 Located on the bank of Vistula River, Copernicus Science Centre is the largest science centre in Poland, with over 450 interactive exhibitions in six interdisciplinary galleries.
 Especially worth visiting is The Heavens of Copernicus planetarium which offers movie screenings and live shows.
 Those who want to escape the crowds of excited children can choose to visit the centre during adults-only evenings taking place once a month between 7pm and 10pm.

-Those visiting the city during the spring and summer months cannot leave without heading to the river bank.
+river bank.
 Especially popular among young people, at the weekend both sides of the river become a popular meeting spot.
 The east side, with its sand and grass, is characterised by a more natural feel and countless campfires, whereas the west side, covered in concrete attracts people with numerous food trucks and beach bars.

 Museum of Neon